 I am also inspired by other artists and Turkish pop/rock music.
 Both my parents are Turkish so I grew up listening to Turkish music.
 I find it manages to get my creative juices flowing as I can translate these thoughts and words into visuals.

 My dreams inspire me.
-When I write about them, they can lead to ideas.
+When I write about them, they can lead to ideas and the best part is they just come from me.
 Seeing different places, people and unusual scenarios is so fascinating.
 Sometimes I have psychic dreams that somewhat come true.
 Yeah, it's cool, but freaky at the same time.

 So, "Where do you get your inspiration from?" - I'd love to know!
 Let me know in the comments below.